Impact of ground-state properties and collective excitations on the Skyrme ansatz: a Bayesian study

 We turn now to the results.
 We use many different observables as input, and we try to constrain many parameters; therefore, we also try to investigate in some detail how the posterior distributions are affected by specific observables or combinations thereof.

-For this reason, we performed seven inferences, all with the same prior distribution (Tab.~\ref{tab:prior}), but by progressively adding the experimental constraints: \begin{enumerate} \item $B.E.\,,\, R_{ch}$: only nuclear masses and radii; \item $+\Delta E_{SO}$: masses and radii plus the two spin-orbit splittings (i.e., all the ground state properties); \item $+\alpha_D$: the ground state properties plus the nuclear polarizability; \item $+GR$: the ground state properties, the nuclear polarizability, the excitation energy of the Isoscalar Monopole and Quadrupole Giant Resonances ($E_{\rm GMR}^{\rm IS}$, $E_{\rm GQR}^{\rm IS}$) and the EWSR of the Isovector Giant Dipole Resonance; \item $+A_{PV}(^{48}Ca)$: the ground state properties, the nuclear polarizability, the Giant Resonances, and the parity-violating asymmetry of $^{48}$Ca; \item $+A_{PV}(^{208}Pb)$: the ground state properties, the nuclear polarizability, the Giant Resonances, and the parity-violating asymmetry of $^{208}$Pb; \item $+A_{PV}$: all the observables. \end{enumerate}
+For this reason, we performed seven inferences, all with the same prior distribution (Tab.~\ref{tab:prior}), but by progressively adding the experimental constraints: \begin{enumerate} \item $B.E.\,,\, R_{ch}$: only nuclear masses and radii; \item $+\Delta E_{SO}$: masses and radii plus the two spin-orbit splittings (i.e., all the ground state properties); \item $+\alpha_D$: the ground state properties plus the nuclear polarizability; \item $+GR$: the ground state properties, the nuclear polarizability, the excitation energy of the Isoscalar Monopole and Quadrupole Giant Resonances ($E_{\rm GMR}^{\rm IS}$, $E_{\rm GQR}^{\rm IS}$) and the EWSR of the Isovector Giant Dipole Resonance; \end{enumerate} We then add the parity violation asymmetries, first individually, and then together: \begin{enumerate}[resume*] \item $+A_{PV}$($^{48}$Ca only): the ground state properties, the nuclear polarizability, the Giant Resonances, and the parity-violating asymmetry of $^{48}$Ca; \item $+A_{PV}$($^{208}$Pb only): the ground state properties, the nuclear polarizability, the Giant Resonances, and the parity-violating asymmetry of $^{208}$Pb; \item $+A_{PV}$ ($^{208}$Pb and $^{48}$Ca): all the observables. \end{enumerate}

 All those inferences passed the validation step, that is described in detail in appendix \ref{app:validation}.